nextauthjs/next-auth/README.md

 The example configuration file supports Facebook, Google and Twitter but can be updated to support any oAuth provider.

+See [AUTHENTICATION.md](https://github.com/iaincollins/next-auth/tree/master/AUTHENTICATION.md) for a guide on how to set up oAuth providers.

 ----

-See the [nextjs-starter.now.sh](https://nextjs-starter.now.sh) project for more complete example and live demo.
+See the [nextjs-starter.now.sh](https://nextjs-starter.now.sh) project for working example of how to use NextAuth and live demo.